 Foods that make you happy: Cacao nibs

 Cacao is a brain booster.
 The Aztecs already drank it for added strength.
-If you want to increase your serotonin levels without ingesting the sugar inevitably found in dark chocolate, simply go for organic cocoa nibs*.
+If you want to increase your serotonin levels without ingesting the sugar inevitably found in dark chocolate, simply go for organic cocoa nibs, like these*.
 They aren’t as processed and will increase your serotonin levels in your brain and your gut.
 (Your body makes about 90% of its’ serotonin in your gut!)

 Foods that make you happy: Berries